 In one of my most ambitious projects, Automatisme Ambulatoire, at the Owens Art Gallery at Mt.
 Allison University in Canada in 2019, I worked with six international contemporary artists including My Barbarian.
 The exhibition received $178,000 in funding from the Canada Council for the Arts, and I commissioned and paid each artist a fee of $15,000 to develop new work in response to atypical embodiment as considered through gendered, queer and disabled subjectivities.

-In 2022, I am curating projects for the Art Gallery of Windsor in Ontario, Canada that includes 10 artists, which focuses on crip ecologies, and San Diego State University Art Gallery, also with 10 artists, where artists challenge the reductive scripts of the medical industrial complex.
-In 2023, my exhibition at SDSU will travel to the Frederick R. Weisman Museum at Pepperdine University in Malibu.
+In 2022, I curated Crip Ecologies for the Art Gallery of Windsor in Ontario, Canada that included 10 artists, and Script/Rescript for San Diego State University Art Gallery, also with 10 artists, where artists challenged the reductive scripts of the medical industrial complex.

 - My usual fee for curating exhibitions includes developing concept, developing floor plans, liaising with artists, writing label copy and curator's essay, and developing creative access components$10,000